xiangsongtao/game2048/README.md

-A small clone of [2048](https://github.com/gabrielecirulli/2048), but code with swift for iOS and macOS.
+A small clone of [2048](https://github.com/gabrielecirulli/2048), but code with swift for iOS and macOS 🎉.

 ### Screenshot